-- The senior advocate who had appeared on behalf of the petitioners was of the opinion that the students of class 12 might not clear the cut-off of the Delhi University as marks might be reduced by a minimum 15 per cent owing to the board’s decision to scrap the grace marks.
+- The senior advocate who had appeared on behalf of the petitioners was of the opinion that the students of class 12 might not clear the cut-off of the Delhi University as marks might be reduced by a minimum of 15 percent owing to the board’s decision to scrap the grace marks.

-Earlier in the month of April, a meeting attended by School Education Secretary, CBSE and State Education Boards had decided to scrap the Marks Moderation Policy to decide total marks of students.
+Earlier in the month of April, a meeting attended by School Education Secretary, CBSE, and State Education Boards had decided to scrap the Marks Moderation Policy to decide the total marks of students.